-*We also have a special Beginner Bundle for students interested in all areas of VO - when you register for all three of the beginner classes above, you can attend the Intro for free!
+For students who are ready to dive into voice over study, we highly recommend our Beginner Bundle.
+When you register for all three of the beginner classes above, you can attend the Intro for free!

-After completing one, or all, of the beginner classes, students may focus on one or all four of our Core Curriculum tracks: Commercial, Narration, Character, and Acting & Improv.
-In addition to these foundational tracks, we offer classes in Career building, Vocal Empowerment, Dialects, and Home Recording which can be taken any time.
+After completing one, or all, of the beginner classes, students may focus on the corresponding Core Curriculum tracks: Commercial, Narration, Character, as well as our Core Electives.
+In addition to these foundational tracks, we offer classes in Dialects and Home Recording which can be taken any time.

 You can learn more and register for beginner classes by visiting our Starting Out page.

 You may wish to schedule an evaluative private lesson with Sally Clawson to create your training path.